 Ecolink Door/Window Sensor (DWZWAVE2.5-ECO) is a reliable option if you already own a Z Wave Plus hub.
 It works on the Z Wave Plus protocol and is works with a variety of hubs like SmartThings, HomeSeer, and many Vera models.

-It is compatible with Alexa and can be controlled by voice if paired with Alexa device and hub.
+It is compatible with Alexa and can be controlled by voice if paired with an Alexa device and hub.

 Ecolink sensors work on lithium batteries and can easily last more than 2 years.
 It is built with rare earth magnets and can detect gaps up to 5/8th inch.